gbuchdahl/474-final-blackjack/README.md

 ### Benchmarking Against Basic Strategy

-We wanted to benchmark against basic strategy, which is found in `basic_strategy.py`.
+We wanted to benchmark against basic strategy, the best possible strategy, which is found in `basic_strategy.py`.
 On our model, basic strategy performs extremely well: it's essentially breakeven.

 ```bash